-Nobody likes the sound of root canal therapy.
-But it’s no more uncomfortable than any other dental treatment – and the good news is that prompt treatment gives rapid relief to your pain.
+Root canal treatment/therapy may sound scary, but it’s no more uncomfortable than any other dental treatment.
+And if you act quickly, prompt treatment gives rapid relief to your pain.

 What is endodontic (root canal) treatment?